Important Disclosure — Please Read

 What Going Firm Means

 Once subjects are removed, the contract becomes legally binding.
 Backing out may risk loss of deposit and other legal consequences.
-There is no cooling off period for resale properties in BC once you go firm.
+There is no cooling-off period for resale properties in BC once you go firm.

 Your Deposit at This Stage